aziz-ahmed16/Library-Management-System/README.md

 GROUP BY b.category;
 ```

-9. **List Members Who Registered in the Last 180 Days**:
+- **Task 9 : List Members Who Registered in the Last 180 Days**:
 ```sql
 SELECT *
 FROM members
 WHERE reg_date >= CURRENT_DATE - INTERVAL '180 days';
 ```

-10. **List Employees with Their Branch Manager's Name and their branch details**:
+- **Task 10 : List Employees with Their Branch Manager's Name and their branch details**:

 ```sql
 SELECT e1.*, b.manager_id, e2.emp_name AS manager